How to Easily Start Home Composting for Rich Organic Garden Soil

 compost soil in hands

-What is composting?
+What is Home Composting?

 Composting is the simple process of turning organic matter like kitchen scraps, grass clippings, leaves, and other items into a rich, nutrient-dense soil amendment for your garden and landscaping needs.
-All that you need to do is set up the right environment to allow the natural decomposition process to happen.
+All you need to do is set up the right environment to allow the natural decomposition process to happen.

 How to make compost info graphic

-What to compost
+adding coffee grounds to compost

 Brown materials consist of dry and woody plant material.
 Think leaves, straw, hay, shredded paper or cardboard, and sawdust.